Cancer Grand Challenges: working in partnership with the Dutch Cancer Society

 The research funded through this partnership is helping to advance our understanding of how to distinguish between lethal and non-lethal cancers, and bring forward an era of personalised cancer care.

-Further rounds of our Grand Challenge initiative are ongoing and new co-funding opportunities continue to arise.
+Further rounds of Cancer Grand Challenges are ongoing and new co-funding opportunities continue to arise.
 We’re keen to collaborate with other organisations who are interested in supporting the ground-breaking research we’re looking to fund through this scheme.
 Please contact us if your organisation is interested in exploring potential collaboration opportunities in this area.

 We partner with like-minded organisations from across the academic, not-for-profit, government and private sectors to deliver mutually beneficial collaborations, from large-scale co-funding of projects and infrastructure to joint workshops and conferences.

-If your organisation is interested in partnering with CRUK to support the Grand Challenge initiative, please contact
+If your organisation is interested in partnering with CRUK to support the Cancer Grand Challenges initiative, please contact

 Head of Strategic Partnerships (Non-Commercial)